|

 popularize the forward pass.
 Legalized in 1906, the

 forward pass was rarely seen.
-However, in the Akron
+However, Art perfected the

-letters in four sports and, in his senior year in 1919,
+four sports and, in his senior year in 1919, was named

 quarterback, Art was considered among the best forward